California and New York highlight Climate Change and Clean Energy Leadership

 The Governor is also forging ahead with regional accords and international agreements that have made California a global leader.
 Last month at the 24th Annual Border Governors Conference, Governor Schwarzenegger called upon his fellow governors to take up the issue of creating a regional, market-based program to cap carbon emissions and the reduction of global greenhouse gas emissions at the next meeting.

 In July, the Governor signed a unique agreement with British Prime Minister Tony Blair to become partners and act aggressively to address climate change and promote energy diversity.
-At June’s meeting of the Western Governors Association, Gov. Schwarzenegger presented his Climate Action Team’s report on reducing greenhouse gases and called on the Western states to take a regional approach to meeting energy needs while protecting the environment.
+At June’s meeting of the Western Governors Association, Gov. Schwarzenegger presented his Climate Action Team’s report on reducing greenhouse gases and called on the Western states to take a regional approach to meet energy needs while protecting the environment.

 According to Governor Schwarzenegger’s office, these are the Governor’s accomplishments since taking office: